Searching the Uniform Commercial Code Database

 To Begin Searching

-Select the type of search you would like the system to perform
+- Click the drop-down (when available) to identify the type of search you would like to run.

-- Organization Name - You must enter at least the first two letters of the organization or company you want to find.
-If you would like to limit the search, you may also include the following optional items: City and State.
+- Organization Name - You must enter at least the first two letters of the organization or company’s name you want to find.
+If you would like to limit the search, you may also include “City” and “State.”

 If you generate too many results, you may want to restrict your search by including additional search criteria.
 Additional search criteria can be added directly below the main search area.